How Universal Credit is paid

 When you’ll be paid

 After you apply it will usually take 5 weeks to get your first Universal Credit payment.

 You can ask for an advance payment of Universal Credit if you don't think you'll have enough money to live on while you wait for your first payment.

 After you’ve got your first payment, you’ll be paid monthly on the same date as the first payment.

 Paying your rent or mortgage

 Some of your Universal Credit will be for your housing costs - you’ll usually be expected to pay this directly to your landlord yourself.
-If you have a mortgage, the money for housing costs will be paid directly to your mortgage lender.
+This part of your Universal Credit payment is called a 'housing element.'

 If you’re already on Housing Benefit when you apply for Universal Credit, you’ll still get Housing Benefit for 2 weeks after you submit your claim.
 You won’t need to pay this back.